tgaff/angular_style_guide/README.md

 </div>
 ```

+#### mention $scope in controllers

+Since we're using controller-as and `this` in our controllers, `$scope` will only rarely be used.
+However, students are going to come across blogs, older code and stackoverflow posts that use `$scope` frequently.
+We should mention how this works, at least in writing, but not right away.

+> Note: when using $scope always pass objects, not scalars if not using controller-as
+> Use `$scope.obj = {}` rather than `$scope.foo = 'adsf'`

-### define named functions for each component first
+### define named functions for each component
-Declare named functions and build the module afterward.
-This does have the downside of excessive chaining, but since we're using named functions it's readable.
-We also
+Declare named functions for controllers and other components.

 Avoid:
 ```js